AliS-Noaa/WW3-tools/unst_msh_gen/README.md

 ## 6- Using variable mode:

 ## modify config.ini
-- To create a mesh with finer resolution near the US coastlines you can define different region in json format (east coast, west coast and golf od Mexico, Purto Rico, and Hawaii); use the 'window_file' in the "DataFiles" section to specify the windows or parse the windows as;
+- To create a mesh with finer resolution near the US coastlines you can define different region in json format (east coast, west coast and golf od Mexico, Purto Rico, and Hawaii); use the 'window_file' in the "DataFiles" section to specify the windows.

-- $python3 window_mask.py --windows '[{"min_lon": -98, "max_lon": -64, "min_lat": 24, "max_lat": 44.5, "hshr": 5}, {"min_lon": -158, "max_lon": -155, "min_lat": 19, "max_lat": 22, "hshr": 5}, {"min_lon": -128, "max_lon": -64, "min_lat": 34.5, "max_lat": 48.5, "hshr": 5}, {"min_lon": -67.4, "max_lon": -64.1, "min_lat": 17.2, "max_lat": 18.3, "hshr": 5}]'

 NOTE: hshr is the shoreline resolution which can be smaller than the hmin which is defined globally.

-- window_mask.py can read shapefiles in json format as well and assign user defined resolution (scale) to each polygon; use the 'shape_file' in the "DataFiles" to specify the shapefiles or parse the shapefiles as;
+- window_mask.py can read shapefiles in json format as well and assign user defined resolution (scale) to each polygon; use the 'shape_file' in the "DataFiles" to specify the shapefiles.

-- $python3 window_mask.py --shapefiles '[{"path": "./Shapefiles/Arctic.shp", "scale": 10}, {"path": "./Shapefiles/Gulf.shp", "scale": 5}, {"path": "./Shapefiles/Hawaii.shp", "scale": 5}, {"path": "./Shapefiles/PurtoRico.shp", "scale": 10}, {"path": "./Shapefiles/WestCoast.shp", "scale": 5}]'

 NOTE: You can create multiple shapefiles using QGIS or ArcGIS and save them in ./Shapefiles directory and assign different resolution (scale) to each polygone.